Auroville - A to Z

 Auroville has received a number of national and international awards in recognition of exemplary work carried out by its residents, specially in the fields of renewable energy, appropriate building technology, design and construction.
 Examples are the Hassan Fathi International Award for Architecture for the Poor; Best Building Centre award from India’s Ministry of Urban Development and Poverty Alleviation; and not long ago an Ashden Award for Enterprise in the field of Sustainable Energy.

-There are two bakeries in Auroville – the main one near Douceur settlement, the other in Kottakarai – providing bread, biscuits, pizza, cakes, etc. Both also have a small café attached.
+There are three large bakeries in Auroville – the main one, Auroville Bakery, near Douceur settlement in Kuilapalayam, the other Ganesh Bakery in Kottakarai – providing bread, biscuits, pizza, cakes, etc. The third one is named B&C in Kuilapalyam.
+All three also have additional spaces for cafes.

 There are two banks with branches in or close to Kuilapalayam village main street, offering the full range of normal banking services.
-State Bank of India (reference code 03160; Swift Code SBININBB474) located on the main street opens Mon-Fri 9am-3pm, and Sat 9-12am.
-ICICI Bank, located by the road from Kuilapalayam to Bommaiyapalayam (reference code 1631; Swift Code ICICINBBXXX) opens Mon-Fri 9am-6pm, Sat 9am-2pm.
+State Bank of India (reference code 03160; Swift Code SBININBB474) located on the main street opens Mon-Fri 9am-3pm, and alternate Sat 9-12am.
+ICICI Bank, located by the road from Kuilapalayam to Bommaiyapalayam (reference code 1631; Swift Code ICICINBBXXX) opens Mon-Fri 9am-6pm, alternate Sat 9am-2pm.
 Both have ATM machines.
+2nd and 4th Saturdays closed.
 See also “Financial Service”.

 See “Cultural Pavilions”.